alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

 # HP-16C Jovial Assembler

-The Jovial Assembler is an assembler to assemble a custom assembly programming language into a printable keystroke programming text .pdf or into .16c format for loading directly into the JRPN 16C simulator.
+The Jovial Assembler is an assembler to assemble a custom assembly programming language into a printable keystroke programming text .pdf, into .16c format for loading directly into the JRPN 16C simulator, or into .txt format for the HP16C Emulator.

 ## Description
 The HP-16C is a computer scientist's calculator produced from 1982 until 1989.
 It is still highly regarded and sought after by assembly programmers.
 This project aims to provide a user-friendly way to extend the usefulness of the HP-16C by allowing users to write programs in a text editor and assembler them into keystroke programming sequences.
 The Jovial assembly language is based on the sample programs found in the HP-16C manual.
 The assembler is written in Python and is designed to be easily extendible to other simulators.

 This project started after I received an HP-16C for my birthday.
 I was absolutely fascinated by the calculator and its programming capabilities.
 I wanted to write programs for it, but I found the manual programming method to be very cumbersome.
 I looked online and found various simulators, but none of them offered a connivent way to write programs other than "typing" them in manually.
 One open-source project, the JRPN 16C simulator, had a human readable format for importing and exporting programs, so I decided to write an assembler targeting it first.
-This gave me the opportunity to learn about the HP-16C's architecture and assembly capabilities.
+I then targeted the HP16C emulator once I realized it had the option to import programs in plain text as well.
+The HP16C emulator allows you to see the Program memory, Registers, and Stack all at once, so it is extremely useful for debugging.
+This project gave me the opportunity to learn about the HP-16C's architecture and assembly capabilities.
 As well, it gave me to opportunity to contribute to the open-source community.

 ## Usage/Installation